lewagon/dotfiles/04-Front-End/05-HTTP-Ajax-2-days/02-promo-chat/README.md

 Read the [API documentation](http://github.com/lewagon/wagon-chat-api/README.md) carefully before starting.

-## Dynamically insert new comments
+## Dynamically insert your comments

 In the `index.html` file of the challenge, you'll find an HTML form `#comment-form` with two inputs (`#your-message` and `#your-name`).
 Start by coding a simple jQuery script to dynamically insert a new comment submitted with the form on the top of the comments' list, without reloading the all HTML.